pulumi/docs/content/docs/_index.md

 Pulumi is an <a href="https://github.com/pulumi/pulumi" target="_blank">open source</a> platform for building and deploying cloud infrastructure and applications in your favorite language on any cloud.

-Describe your resources in code -- VMs, networks, databases, containers, Kubernetes clusters & workloads, serverless functions -- and the CLI safely and reliably manages your cloud resources using an infrastructure-as-code approach.
+Describe your resources in code---VMs, networks, databases, containers, Kubernetes clusters and workloads, serverless functions---and the CLI safely and reliably manages your cloud resources using an infrastructure-as-code approach.

 <div class="flex justify-center py-6">
     <a class="btn btn-lg mx-1 my-1" href="{{< relref "/docs/quickstart" >}}">GET STARTED</a>